shbxio/CAP/Pre-Requirements/README.md

 <br /> <br />
 Unfortunately, Microsoft Sustainability Manager is not free, but there is an offer for a free 30-day trial.
 You can find out more at the following [link](https://learn.microsoft.com/en-us/industry/sustainability/trial-setup).

 **`5.
+Download Power BI Desktop`** <br />
+Power BI Desktop is a free Windows application developed by Microsoft as part of the Power BI suite of business analytics tools.
+You can find out more at the following [link](https://learn.microsoft.com/en-us/power-bi/fundamentals/desktop-what-is-desktop).
+From the following [link](https://powerbi.microsoft.com/de-de/downloads/) you can download the Power BI Desktop.

-Install IntelliJ`** <br />
+**`6.
+Download IntelliJ`** <br />
 Installing an IDE is necessary to run our script and install plugins.
-In our project we used Intellij, so we recommend users to use Intellij as well and follow our documentation in ALM.
+In our project we used Intellij, so we recommend users to use Intellij as well and follow our documentation in [Application lifecycle management](https://github.com/shbxio/CAP/tree/main/Application%20lifecycle%20management).
+From the following [link](https://www.jetbrains.com/idea/download/?section=windows) you can download IntelliJ.

-**`6.
-Excel (optional: only if you want to import your own data into DataVerse)`**
+**`7.
+Excel`**
+In our project we used Excel to import or export data from the DataVerse, so we recommend users to use Excel as well.
+From the following [link](https://www.microsoft.com/en-us/microsoft-365/excel) you can download Excel.

 <br />
 <br />